Nursing Studies (Registered Nurse Mental Health Nursing) BSc (Hons) – 2022 entry

 BSc (Hons) - Nursing and Midwifery Council (NMC)

 Recognised by the Nursing and Midwifery Council (NMC) for the purpose of registration as a qualified nurse (mental health).

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 This course is accredited by the Nursing and Midwifery Council (NMC), which means that on successful completion of your studies, you’ll have the academic requirements needed to register to work as a mental health nurse.
-100% of our graduates from this course go on to employment or further study.*

 Our alumni can be found working for NHS trusts across the UK, with recent graduates working for Guy's and St Thomas' NHS Foundation Trust, Hampshire Hospitals NHS Foundation Trust, and Surrey and Sussex Healthcare NHS Trust.

 Nursing is the largest healthcare profession in the UK and is home to a diverse range of roles in hospitals, GP surgeries, people’s homes and the wider community.
 There are also specialist areas that nurses occupy in care homes, schools, mental health agencies, hospices, the military and in industry.
 You may also want to explore alternative paths, including education, management, mentoring and research.
 Visit the NHS careers website for further information.

 You can also use your qualification to work outside the UK.

 This three-year course runs over 49 weeks each year, with seven weeks holiday usually over the winter, spring and summer vacations.
 The length of the course year and the holiday entitlement are requirements of the Nursing and Midwifery Council (NMC).